LUC-Design-for-the-Web/webdev_lab1/README.md

   font-size: 2vw;
  ```

-6. Add an opening and closing footer element to the document.
+6. Add an opening and closing footer tag to the document.
 Make sure to add the footer tag in the appropriate place mentioned in class/lecture video.
 Should come prior to the closing body tag.

 7. Add an id attribute to the opening html footer tag you just created.
 The value for the id attribute should be "bottom_footer"